MEDCoE Commanding General recognizes 68W Combat Medic Trainee on his acceptance to West Point

 |0

-This work, MEDCoE Commanding General recognizes 68W Combat Medic Trainee on his acceptance to West Point [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MEDCoE Commanding General recognizes 68W Combat Medic Trainee on his acceptance to West Point, by Jose Rodriguez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-MEDCoE Commanding General recognizes 68W Combat Medic Trainee on his acceptance to West Point

 LEAVE A COMMENT